saichn/Transfer-Learning-for-Cricket-Shot-Detection-with-AlexNet/README.md

 ## About AlexNet

 AlexNet is a deep convolutional neural network that significantly advanced the field of computer vision and image classification.
 It consists of multiple convolutional layers followed by fully connected layers.
 For this project, we utilize a **pre-trained version of AlexNet**, trained on the [**IMAGENET1K_V1 dataset**](https://pytorch.org/docs/stable/torchvision/models.html#torchvision.models.alexnet).
-We freeze its feature layers to retain the learned patterns from ImageNet and only train the classification layers to adapt the model for our specific task of cricket shot detection.
+We freeze its feature layers to retain the learned patterns from ImageNet and only train the classification layers to adapt the model for our specific task of cricket shot classification.
 You can read more about the ImageNet dataset [here](http://www.image-net.org/) and find detailed information about AlexNet [here](https://pytorch.org/hub/pytorch_vision_alexnet/).
 <br>

-#### Modified AlexNet model for Cricket Shot Detection
+#### Modified AlexNet model for Cricket Shot Classification
 <div style="text-align: center;">
     <img src="images/model.png" alt="Model Architecture">
 </div>